 error: Your local changes to the following files would be overwritten by merge: package.json Please commit your changes or stash them before you merge.
 Aborting Updating bc1c558..4c7224b

 The output tells us that Git aborted the operation and nothing was updated.
 It also provided us with a tip on how we can fix this error.
-We haven't discussed "committing" and "stashing" yet because those commands have their own sections later in the guide.
+We haven't discussed "committing" and "stashing" yet because those commands have their sections later in the guide.

 Every team in Project Unicorn has different requirements.
-Your team lead is responsible for making sure the whole team will agree on whatever is needed for your project to fulfil these requirements, including the task of deciding the workflow for contributing to your respective repos.
+Your team lead is responsible for making sure the whole team will agree on whatever is needed for your project to fulfill these requirements, including the task of deciding the workflow for contributing to your respective repos.